 It’s remote, peaceful and about as scenic a spot you’ll find this side of heaven.
 If you’re not content with simply soaking up the views, there are plenty of opportunities for rafting, canoeing, swimming and hiking in or around the lake itself.

 The views, we should say, aren’t too shabby out there either!
-Oh, and every so often the northern lights pay a visit too…bonus!

 Read also: Top 10 adventures in Norway

-Quinta de Odelouca, Portugal
+Quinta de Odelouca, South in Portugal

 Set in a delectably pretty olive grove in the mountainous Serra de Monchique, Quinta de Odelouca feels like a different world from the crowded beaches and noisy nightlife found elsewhere in the Algarve.
 However, it’s not only a welcome retreat from the madding crowds.